yext/answers-search-ui/README.md

     url: './index.html',    // The link for the navigation element
     isFirst: true,          // optional, will always show this item first
     isActive: true,         // optional, will add a special class to the item
-    icon: 'star',           // optional, the icon to use in no results and universal results, defaults to star
+    icon: 'star',           // optional, the name of an icon to use in no results, defaults to star
+    iconUrl: '',            // optional, the URL icon to use in no results
     hideInNavigation: true  // optional, hide this tab in the navigation component if it’s been added, defaults to false

   },